How to Make an Augmented Reality Pokemon Game Using Vuforia!

 That should build your app in your phone.

 If this is your first time with Unity, it will ask you for locating the Android SDK folder.
 Download the Android SDK and locate it while building the app in Unity.
-If you have doubts or if it is the first time you are trying out an augmented reality tutorial, check out my other tutorials on Unity and Vuforia here.
-This is how it looks like finally:
+If you have doubts or if it is the first time you are trying out an augmented reality tutorial, please check out my other VR and AR tutorials.
+This is how the finished product looks:

 I hope you were able to build your first game using this augmented reality tutorial.
 Keep following me for more such easy tutorials on Augmented Reality or Virtual Reality.
-You can also connect with me on our online channel in slack to get more guidance and check out my learning path to become an expert.
+You can also connect with me on our online channel in slack to get more guidance and check out DIY Hackings AR & VR learning path to become an expert.